Congestion Management Process

 5. Analyze Congestion Problems and Needs – As data is collected, the raw data must be translated into meaningful measures of performance.
 Specific locations with congestion problems present in the region or are anticipated should be addressed by using data and analysis techniques.
 Newly developed analysis tools such as the Probe Data Analytics (PDA) Suite may be used for this purpose.

 6. Identify and Assess Strategies – The data and analysis should be turned into a set of recommended solutions to effectively manage congestion and achieve congestion management objectives.
 Potential strategies for mitigating congestion should be identified and assessed by working together with state and local planning partners.

 7. Program and Implement Strategies – Project-oriented planning is crucial for implementing CMP strategies.
-SJTPO will work with its planning partners to prepare high-quality projects for federal funding, and to prepare Problem Statement reports for initiating projects through NJDOT’s Capital Program Delivery system.
+SJTPO will work with its planning partners to prepare high-quality projects for federal funding and to prepare Problem Statement reports for initiating projects through NJDOT’s Capital Program Delivery system.
 Implementation of CMP strategies occurs on three levels: system or regional, corridor, and project.
-SJTPO shall prioritize effective strategies in a regional context and integrate congestion planning strategies into the Transportation Improvement Program (TIP) process.
+SJTPO will prioritize effective strategies in a regional context and integrate congestion planning strategies into the Transportation Improvement Program (TIP) process.

 Federal Highway Administration (FHWA) CMP Guidebook

 The Federal Highway Administration (FHWA) released a CMP Guidebook to provide information to Metropolitan Planning Organizations (MPO), like SJTPO, on how to create an objectives-driven, performance-based process.
 The FHWA CMP Guidebook may be viewed here.

 Contact Us with Your CMP Comments